2023 Legislative Priorities

 Steep cuts to Michigan’s state funded student financial aid programs have diminished the ability for lower-income families to afford a college education, despite tremendous investments by the public universities in the provision of institutional need-based grants.
 These cuts have led to less affluent students facing higher loans to meet the costs of college, or worse, not attending a university at all.

-To compete for the best students, best faculty and best research opportunities, it’s vital that Michigan universities have high quality facilities.
+To compete for the best students, best faculty, and best research opportunities, it’s vital that Michigan universities have high-quality facilities.

 - The state should support a state capital outlay process that is conducted annually, is consistent and predictable, and provides the public investment needed to ensure continued world-class academics and applied research at Michigan’s public universities.

 High-quality academic and research facilities are vital to ensuring that Michigan’s public universities remain competitive by continuing to deliver world-class education and creating the knowledge and talent that will power tomorrow’s economy.
 Constructing technologically and environmentally sophisticated campus facilities requires a financing partnership between the state and its public universities.
-Capital outlay investments have fallen short over the years.
-It is important to return to a dependable cycle of a few projects annually to minimize uncertainty and to avoid extended delays in asset maintenance, or the sudden tightening of construction-related labor markets due to multiple institutions planning at once.
+Capital outlay investments have fallen short over the years, and no new university capital outlay project has been authorized for planning since 2018, although one new project was directly authorized for construction.
+It is important to return to a dependable cycle of a few projects annually to minimize uncertainty and to avoid extended delays in asset maintenance, or the sudden tightening of construction-related labor markets due to multiple institutions planning or building at once.
+The state capital outlay process should be conducted annually, be predictable and consistent, scored transparently, and include significant public investment in campus facilities on a regular basis.

 To maximize the lifespan of these important state assets, these facilities need to be maintained.
+Universities are careful stewards of state assets, but they can only do so much maintenance and upkeep without state investment.
 The state has not provided infrastructure, technology, equipment, and maintenance (ITEM) grants since 2000, shifting another cost from the state to the universities.
+There is currently over $4 billion in deferred maintenance needs at the 15 campuses.
 That means students’ tuition dollars end up paying for critical campus asset preservation needs; monies that would be better utilized for direct instruction.
-The state capital outlay process should be conducted annually, be predictable and consistent, scored transparently, and include significant public investment in campus facilities on a regular basis.
+The FY2023 Executive Budget included a restoration of these payments, and SB 78 of 2021 included a similar proposed appropriation.
+While neither ultimately became law, we commend these vital efforts and hope that this coming session can see these payments fully restored.

-For more information on the state universities’ collective policy priorities, including data sources, see MASU’s Michigan Higher Education Public Policy Agenda, viewable online at www.masu.org.
+For more information on the state universities’ collective policy priorities, including data sources, see MASU’s 2023 Michigan Higher Education Public Policy Agenda, viewable online at www.masu.org/policy-reports.